alex-schrader/FPLPlayerModel/README.md

 # FPL Player Model

-Fantasy Premier League is a game where you select players who you anticipate will score the most goals and assists.
+Fantasy Premier League is a game played by ~10 million players where you select players who you anticipate will score the most goals and assists before a gameweek.
 When selecting a player, 3 variables are generally considered:
- - player form
+ - Player Form
- - player quality
+ - Player Quality
- - upcoming fixture quality
+ - Upcoming Fixture Difficulty

-Played by ~10 million players, there are many well made models predicting a players production and the impact of these stats.
-However, none of these publically available algoritms take into account a players proclivity to produce more when they play against worse clubs.
+There are many well made models predicting a players production and the impact of these stats.
+However, none of these publically available algoritms take into account an individual players proclivity to produce more when they play against worse clubs, and an individual players proclivity to produce more when they are in form.
 Some players perform much better against worse sides, some perform much better when on a run of form.
+This should be highlighted to managers.
 Thus, I decided to make an algorithm to calculate that

 ### Demo
 ![flixSchradersuper3](https://user-images.githubusercontent.com/85814674/175180886-b21692b4-d0c9-4969-a678-c5bf60786a0c.gif)